Skip to content

 Yes, in most cases borrowers are able to use their VA loan privilege more than once.
 If you sell the house and pay off the mortgage, you will essentially restore your program “entitlement.”
 This allows you to use the program again in the future.

-We’ve written a separate blog post about using a VA loan more than once.
-So be sure to refer to that article, if you have additional questions on this topic.
+We’ve written a separate blog post about using this program more than once.
+So be sure to refer to that article, if you have additional questions about it.

 9. What kind of house can I buy with a VA loan?